Gordon Plaza was sold as a dream for Black home buyers. It was a toxic nightmare.

 “I found a canister in my yard, and it had just a skeleton head on it along with the X,” said Rainey, who worked in a city administrative office under Morial and had inside information about the sale of homes in Gordon Plaza.
 She knew the X stood for crossbones.
 “Now I’m breathing toxins every day,” she said.

 Nate Parker realized something was wrong when he walked out his front door in the early 1990s and saw a white vapor rising from the soil.
+“In the morning, my dad would walk and he saw smoke coming from off the ground,” said his daughter, Elaine Parker Gavin.

-Parker was a “do the right thing” kind of father who coveted homeownership as a financial legacy for his family.
+Parker was a “do the right thing” kind of father who coveted homeownership as a financial legacy for his family, Gavin said.
 With a shopping center and plans for an elementary school, Parker and other residents felt they had no reason to ever leave their all-inclusive community.

-“In the morning, my dad would walk and he saw smoke coming from off the ground,” said his daughter, Elaine Parker Gavin.

-Akeem’s voiced cracked as he talked about his adoptive mother’s reaction, and how the news altered their lives.
+Akeem’s voiced cracked as he talked about his adoptive mother’s reaction after she learned of the contamination, and how the news altered their lives.
 “She never regrouped,” he said.
 “She always came to us apologizing.
 She was, like, ‘I’m killing my kids.’”

 Akeem was ordered to stop playing in the yard, and his mom had a new daily chore — wiping away household dust with bleach.